 In summary: leases are amortized, and underlying assets are depreciated, as depreciation is the decline in an asset’s value over the course of a lease.

-The idea of amortization and depreciation is not a new concept that came about because of the new lease standards; the depreciation and amortization of capital leases (now finance leases) are something that lessees and lessors have to do.
+Amortization and depreciation are not new concepts that came about with the new lease standards; the depreciation of assets and amortization of capital leases (now finance leases) are something that lessees and lessors have done for decades.

-Straight-line method of expense is a method of documenting a lessee’s lease payments.
+The straight-line method of expense is a way to recognize lessee lease payments on the income statement.
 With the straight-line method, all lease payments are distributed evenly across the term of the lease, regardless of when the lessee actually makes their lease payments.
 The straight-line expense method has always been required for operating leases because a lessee controls the underlying asset consistently throughout the term of the lease, so the related expense must be recognized on a consistent basis as well.

 Lease payments could be on a typical schedule, like month-to-month, or a lessee could pay everything up-front, or there could be a buy-out option at the end of the lease.
 The straight-line method cuts through all the noise of the varying times at which a lessee pays their rent and shows the payments distributed evenly over the course of the lease.

-Calculating straight-line expense is incredibly straightforward!
+Calculating the straight-line expense of an asset is incredibly straightforward.
 You just take the total amount of lease payments and divide it by the number of months of the lease term.
 This process is the same for both ASC 840 and 842.

 Here’s an example of the straight-line method of expense:

-Straight-line expense serves multiple purposes in lease accounting:
+The straight-line expense method serves multiple purposes in lease accounting:

 Sign up for a demo today to see how much faster you could be performing your lease accounting!